pigshell/pigshell/README.md

     mount http://localhost:50937/ /home # Run in PIGSHELL, not desktop

 The _psty_ server runs only on Linux and Mac OS at present.
+It has been reported to work on Windows using Cygwin.

 Now you can read and write to `/home` it will be backed by `/some/directory`.
 `cat` images and PDFs stored on your desktop inside `/some/directory`.